chiasm-project/chiasm-dataset/README.md

  * [R Data Frames](http://www.r-tutor.com/r-introduction/data-frame)
  * [Pandas Data Frames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)

-The following libraries touch upon some related aspects, such as data transformation:
+The following libraries touch upon some related aspects, such as data transformation and data-to-visualization mapping:

- * [vega/datalib](https://github.com/vega/datalib) A powerhouse for parsing and transforming data.
+ * [Datalib](https://github.com/vega/datalib) A powerhouse for parsing and transforming data.
+ * [Voyager](https://github.com/vega/voyager) This project implements automatic mapping from data to visualization, based on explicitly represented knowledge of compatibilities between column types and visual encodings.
- * [plywood](https://github.com/implydata/plywood) This can parse "split-apply-combine" data transformation expressions and evaluate them in memory or in a database.
+ * [Plywood](https://github.com/implydata/plywood) This can parse "split-apply-combine" data transformation expressions and evaluate them in memory or in a database.

 I hope I'm not reinventing the wheel here.
 If you know of any JavaScript data frame library that solves the same problems as this one, please open a GitHub issue.